Finding Alcohol and Other Drug Services

 Counselling Online offers free and confidential counselling for Australians and their families who are affected by alcohol and other drugs.
 This service is funded by the Commonwealth Department of Health and can be used by anyone in Australia.
 To use the service or find out more information, visit the Counselling Online website by clicking here.

-‘Peer support groups’ are groups run by people with their own experiences of alcohol or other drug use and recovery (known as ‘peers’).
+‘Peer support groups’ are groups run by people with their own lived experiences of alcohol or other drug use and recovery (known as ‘peers’).
 Groups can be a safe place for people to share experiences and encourage each other in making positive life changes.
-Some peer support groups require the person to be abstinent (not use any alcohol or other drugs), whilst others are suitable for people who haven’t stopped using.
+Some peer support groups require the person to be abstinent (not use any alcohol or other drugs), whilst others are suitable for people who haven’t stopped (or don’t want to stop) using.
 Some people attend a peer support group as well as other treatment options, like counselling.

 How much does it cost?